CalebLy/CPSC210Project/bin/persistence/DataThatNeedsToBeSaved.md

    - x, y coordinates

 # model.items.Batwings
-   - amount of batwings
+   - amount of batwings (probably get this information from the creature class?)

 # model.rooms.Cave
-   - width
+   - width (constant? so no need)
-   - height
+   - height (constant? so no need)
    - maxBats
    - batSpawnRate
    - list of bats